Nishkalkashyap/Quark-docs/guide/intro.md

 <!-- Under the hood, Quark achieves this functionality by combining several set of tools in one single package and abstracting away the complexity to setup an environment for every single time you start a new project. -->

 ## Quark development environment.
-Quark applications are built using it's integrated development environment that include a text editor and a code compiler.
+Quark applications are built using it's integrated development environment that, at the very least, include a text editor and a code compiler.
 It enables the creation of applications within a carefully designed set of constraints.

 Some of the [features](/guide/quark-ide.md) of Quark IDE include - smart auto completion, go to definition, find and replace,typescript support, built in package manager and code compiler.